 - 1. A copy of the original complaint. - 2.
 A copy of the decision. - 3.
-A summary of the nature and extent of the investigation conducted, if not covered by the decision. - 4.
-A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by all parties and gathered by the investigator. - 5.
-A report of any action taken to resolve the complaint. - 6.
-A copy of IA's complaint procedures. - 7.
+A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by all parties and gathered by the investigator. - 4.
+A report of any action taken to resolve the complaint. - 5.
+A copy of IA's complaint procedures. - 6.
 Other relevant information requested by the CDE.